-Hans Lueders holds a Ph.D. in Political Science from Stanford University and is currently a Postdoctoral Scholar at Stanford’s Center on Democracy, Development, and the Rule of Law (CDDRL).
-He is also a Postdoctoral Affiliate at Stanford’s Immigration Policy Lab and a Research Associate at the University of Gothenburg’s Program on Governance and Local Development.
+Hans Lueders holds a Ph.D. in Political Science from Stanford University and is currently a Postdoctoral Research Associate at the Mamdouha S. Bobst Center for Peace and Justice at Princeton University.
+He is also a Postdoctoral Affiliate at Stanford’s Immigration Policy Lab (IPL) and a Research Associate at the University of Gothenburg’s Governance and Local Development Institute (GLD).

-Hans’ work has been published in the American Political Science Review, Proceedings of the National Academy of Sciences (PNAS), the Journal of Politics, Democratization, the Journal of Economics, Race, and Policy, and the European Political Science Review, among others.
+Hans’ work has been published in the American Political Science Review, the Proceedings of the National Academy of Sciences (PNAS), the Journal of Politics, Democratization, the European Political Science Review, and the Journal of Economics, Race, and Policy, among others.